 Whilst the sixth form is proud of the achievements of all of its students, there were many notable individual performances, including Emily Pont who secured her place at the University of Oxford to study History of Art with 3 A*s, Sacha Marlow who will be studying Law at the University of Oxford after gaining A* A* A, Felix Bowyer achieved A* A* A and will be studying Computer Systems Engineering at the University of Warwick, Jacob Pritchard who will be studying Mathematics at the University of Bath after gaining A* A* A and Raahavy Rasaiya who will be studying Law at University of Kent achieving A* A A.

-There were very strong subject performances, with students making excellent progress against national targets, in Computer Science, Drama, Economics, Performing Arts, English, Art, Film Studies, Politics, Media Studies, Spanish, Business Studies, Geography, Physical Education, Psychology and Sociology.
-This strong performance across a broad range of subjects has meant that, once again, a very high proportion of students have been successful in gaining a place at their choice of university.
+There were very strong subject performances, with high levels of academic achievement and students making excellent progress against national targets in Chemistry, Drama, English Language, French, Geography, PE, Physics, R.E. and Spanish.
+Strong performances across a broad range of subjects has meant that, once again, a very high proportion of students have been successful in gaining a place at their first choice of university.

 Bob Linnegar, Headteacher, said, “During this exceptionally challenging time, we are very proud of all of our students; their genuine hard work and commitment is reflected in this very pleasing set of results.
 In addition, they are testament to the excellent standard of teaching and support provided to all students throughout what has been a difficult period in education.”